jonescompneurolab/hnn-core/doc/install.md

-- Recommended for new users: To do a "comprehensive" install of HNN, including all features available for your platform (for Linux: GUI, Optimization, and Parallelism via both Joblib and MPI), use the following instructions.
+- Recommended for new users: To do a "comprehensive" install of HNN, including all features available for your platform (for Linux: GUI, Optimization, and Parallelism via both Joblib and MPI), use the following instructions in this section.
-    - If you instead want a "minimal" installation with only specific features, see the [Minimal Installation instructions](#minimal-installation-instructions) section below.
+    - Alternatively, if you instead want a "minimal" installation with only specific features, see the [Minimal Installation instructions](#minimal-installation-instructions) section below.

 1. Start your favorite terminal emulator.
 If you have recently installed Anaconda like in